Barquisimeto Lara, Venezuela Travel Guide

 Flip-flops or casual sandals are good for resting at your accommodation or by the pool.
 Pack Swimwear.

-Keeping your documents organized and secure is a top priority for international travel.
+Organizing and securing your documents is a top priority for international travel.
 Create physical and digital copies of everything.

 Thoughtful choices for electronics stay connected and powered.
-Consider local power standards and connectivity options.
-Venezuela uses Type A/B outlets, which are the Of North america standard (two flat pins, or two flat pins with a round grounding pin).
+Consider local power standards and options for staying connected.
+Venezuela uses Plugs OF type a/b outlets, which happen to be the Of North america standard (two flat pins, or two flat pins with a round grounding pin).

 Bring essential gadgets and download helpful apps to your journey.
 Portable chargers and power banks are needed due to frequent power outages and an unreliable electricity grid.